MattRowe18/CARLA/docs/source/index.rst

    python3 dynamic_weather.py

 You will now see the weather change from the default scene.
-Keep watching the screen for a few minutes, you will observe changes of light, from night to day, changes in cloud cover, fog and rain.
-By default, the weather changes much slower than in the image below.
+Keep watching the screen for a few minutes, you will observe changes of light from night to day, changes in cloud cover, fog and rain.
+By default the weather changes much slower than in the animated image below.
 However, you can alter the speed of the weather changes using arguments for the python script.

 .. image :: dynamic_weather_render.gif